 The Russian Arctic Wrangle Island Expedition

-- Spaces Left: 7 (Maximum 8 Photographers - Ship Accomodates 52)
+- Spaces Left: 4 (Maximum 9 Photographers - Ship Accommodates 48)

 This unique expedition crosses the Arctic Circle includes the isolated and pristine Wrangel and Herald Islands and a significant section of the wild North Eastern Siberian coastline.
 It is a journey only made possible in recent years by the thawing in the politics of the region and the retreat of summer pack ice in the Chukchi Sea.
 The very small distance between Russia and the USA along this border area was known as the Ice Curtain, behind which then and now lies one of the last great undiscovered wilderness areas in the world.